SarangAP/mywebclass-agile-docs/documentation/templates/theme/initiatives/epics/stories/story_template.md

 User Stories:

 As a user, I want to be informed about how my data is being collected, used, and protected, so that I can make informed decisions about using the website.
 As a website owner, I want to ensure compliance with GDPR and other privacy regulations, so that I can avoid legal and reputational risks.
+In order to do this, I will have a pop up notice when user's enter my website informing them about our privacy policy as well as how we use cookies.
 As a user, I want to have the ability to control my data and privacy settings, so that I can customize my experience on the website.